WebMatPro/flexible-elementor-panel/README.txt

 * Add: Compatibility with Wordpress 6.6
 * Add: Compatibility tag with Elementor 3.20
 * Add: Compatibility tag with Elementor Pro 3.20
+* Fix: Issue with the collapse vertical function
+* Improve : Add icon collapse vertical after "notes" to the new Editor powered by React
+* Improve : Add icon reset panel after "notes" to the new Editor powered by React

 = 2.3.9 =
 * Improve: Add nonce key for security when close the notice in admin area (thanks @Maxcom)